 What causes mould and mildew?

 Now that we know the effects of mould, it is important to look at the causes of mould and mildew.
 The most common cause is excess moisture.
 Certain rooms such as bathrooms are more prone to mould due to the use of showers and baths, however, cooking and drying clothes are also likely causes when it comes to mould.

-Usually, once the air cannot hold any more moisture, condensation will form on walls or ceilings and this in turn allows mould to grow.
-Other causes of mould and mildew are poor insulation, rain seeping through cracks in the home, moisture from damaged pipes and other areas with poor ventilation.
+Usually, once the air cannot hold any more moisture, condensation will form on walls or ceilings and this, in turn, allows mould to grow.
+Other causes of mould and mildew are poor insulation, rain seeping through cracks in the home, moisture from damaged pipes, and poor ventilation areas.

 There are many types of mould and each one behaves and is formed differently.
-One commonality is that mould starts out as fungus which grows quickly and releases spores into the air around itself.
+One commonality is that mould starts out as a fungus that grows quickly and releases spores into the air around itself.

 Below are the types of mould you’re most likely to encounter:

 - Black mould: The most common type of mould, this is likely the type affecting your home.
 Black mould or Stachybotrys Chartarum is also the easiest mould to remove.

 - Green mould: A well known type of green mould is penicillium, however, there are many other varieties.
 This mould can appear fluffy and eats paint as well as causing other damage.

 - Blue mould: This variety of mould loves to grow in wet rooms like bathrooms due to steam from showers.
 It can often be found on walls and ceilings.

 - White mould: Another mould that can appear furry, white mould likes cool and damp environments such as basements.